kwhk/Youtube-Sync/README.md

     $ minikube addons enable ingress
     ```

+# Setup kubernetes to deploy project to cluster hosted on AWS (using `kubeadm`)

+For this project we will deploy a kubernetes cluster with only one node (that node being the master, control-plane).

+0. Create an AWS EC2 instance (Ubuntu 18.04) that has at least 2 CPUs, and 2GB memory.
+This is the minimum specs required for the master node.

+1. Follow this [setup guide](https://www.howtoforge.com/setup-a-kubernetes-cluster-on-aws-ec2-instance-ubuntu-using-kubeadm/) which covers the installation of docker, kubernetes, `kubeadm` and setup of a basic kubernetes cluster.

+2. Git clone this project to the EC2 server, and create a config map directory which holds all environment variables.

+3.

+# How to deploy project
-3. Since our server image is hosted on a private registry on Docker Hub, we need to create a secret for authentication (refer to `deployments/backend-deployment.yaml` `imagePullSecrets`) We will name our secret `regcred`:
+1. Since our api server docker image is hosted on a private registry on Docker Hub, we need to create a secret for authentication (refer to `deployments/backend-deployment.yaml` `imagePullSecrets`) We will name our secret `regcred`:

     ```
     $ kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>